MicrosoftDocs/dynamics365smb-docs/business-central/purchase-reports.md

 ---
 # Purchase reporting and analytics

-Purchase reporting in [!INCLUDE [prod_short](includes/prod_short.md)] allows procurement and business professionals to get insights and statistics about current and past purchase activities.
+Purchase reporting gives procurement and business professionals insights and statistics about current and past purchase activities.

 ## Reports